mechagomizilla/Dark-10-theme-for-Google-Chrome/README.md

 # Windows 10 Dark

-<span style="color:red">Please note that the Chrome theme has been removed from the Chrome Store for a few months because of a copyright strike from Microsoft.
+*Please note that the Chrome theme has been removed from the Chrome Store for a few months because of a copyright strike from Microsoft.
 I wasn't able to rebrand it until now because of my busy schedule, but I will try to do so very soon.
-(2020-01-24)</span>
+(2020-01-24)*

 ![promo_large](https://raw.githubusercontent.com/InsanityDevice/Windows-10-Dark-theme-for-Google-Chrome/master/Images/promo_large.png)